Overview

 while driving distracting or frustrating.

 I also asked Dashers specifically why they would like to see their earnings breakdown immediately upon receiving an order request.
-Some of their quotes are listed below, lightly edited for clarity:

 "It would help me understand where my money is coming from better on a per order basis."